sunrisellc/bandito/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [BanditocoinTalk](https://banditocointalk.io/) forums.
+* Discuss on the [BanditoTalk](https://banditotalk.io/) forums.
-* Discuss general Banditocoin development on #banditocoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=banditocoin-dev).
+* Discuss general Bandito development on #bandito-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=bandito-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)